-- Not to participate or intervene in any political campaign on behalf of, or in opposition to, any candidate for public office; and NOTE: Again, Super Pacs, ALEC, Clinton Foundation…
+- Not to participate or intervene in any political campaign on behalf of, or in opposition to, any candidate for public office.
+NOTE: This doesn’t seem to apply either since we have Super Pacs, ALEC, Clinton Foundation…

 - Not to be organized for or conduct activities that are illegal or violate fundamental public policies.
 NOTE: Not directly and overtly anyway.

-In other words, a non-profit isn’t going to be the same as a for-profit public company, but they care just as much about the bottom line as any other company, can reward their employees generously (within reason), and can most certainly make a profit… all while enjoying a tax exempt status.
-This is perfect for businesses whose ends were not profit anyway, like those who are trying to influence national and global policy.
+In other words, a non-profit isn’t going to be the same as a for-profit public company, but they care just as much about the bottom line as any other company, can reward their employees generously (within reason), and can most certainly make a profit while enjoying a tax-exempt status.
+This is perfect for businesses whose ends were non-profit anyway, like those who are trying to influence national and global policy.

 TIP: Tax-exempt doesn’t mean the organization pays no tax, it means they are exempt from most federal income tax requirements and some state taxes (like sales tax in some states).
 Under Section 511, a 501(c) organization is subject to tax on its “unrelated business income,” whether or not the group makes a profit, but not including selling donated merchandise or other business or trade carried on by volunteers, or certain bingo games.
 Disposal of donated goods valued over $2,500, or acceptance of goods worth over $5,000 may also trigger special filing and record-keeping requirements.Non-Profit vs. Not-for-Profit: What’s the Difference?